Randy-Ryan/SWE/README.md

 ## Introduction

 A simple account based mobile application with a shop/user/balance system functionality tied in with a simple tic tac toe board.
 The app also offers a messaging chat room feature.
+Note : The system database location is located in the Firestore cloud database.

 ## Functions